Dadido3/D3money/README.md

 To create custom currencies, you need to create a type that implements the `money.Currency` interface.
 For an example, see [currency-iso4217.go](currency-iso4217.go).

-You can check if your instances are valid by using
+You can check if your instances are valid by using.

 ```go
 err := money.ValidateCurrency(customCurrency)
 ```

-Afterwards you can register the currency by adding it to the library by using
+Afterwards you can register the currency by adding it to the library by using.

 ```go
 err := money.Currencies.Add(customCurrency)      // Register single custom currency.